kamst01/brevard_pools/index.md

 first-answer: We offer daily, weekly or monthly appointments.
 We also offer select long-term packages to customers.
 Please contact us for more information.
 second-question: How much extra do chemicals cost in my appointment?
 second-answer: "$0!
-They're 100% free & included in the price!"
+They're 100% free!
+You can be sure we only use top quality products for our customers."
 third-question: If I need an early appointment, can you do that?
 third-answer: We work as early as 7 AM!
 We love helping our customers as early as possible.